Oil painting: History

+Aëtius of Amida was a 6th-century Byzantine author and physician who is famous in art history for providing one of the earliest written records of using a drying oil as a varnish for paintings.

 The earliest known surviving oil paintings are Buddhist murals created c.
 650 AD in Bamiyan, Afghanistan.
 Bamiyan is a historic settlement along the Silk Road and is famous for the Bamiyan Buddhas, a series of giant statues, behind which rooms and tunnels are carved from the rock.
 The murals are located in these rooms.
 The artworks display a wide range of pigments and ingredients and even include the use of a final varnish layer.
 The application technique and refined level of the paint media used in the murals and their survival into the present day suggest that oil paints had been used in Asia for some time before the 7th century.
-The technique used, of binding pigments in oil, was unknown in Europe for another 900 years or so.

 In a treatise written about 1125, monk Theophilus Presbyter (a pseudonymous author who is sometimes identified as Roger of Helmarshausen) gives instructions for oil-based painting in his treatise, De diversis artibus ('on various arts'), written about 1125.
 At this period, it was probably used for painting sculptures, carvings, and wood fittings, perhaps especially for outdoor use.
 Surfaces exposed to the weather or of items like shields—both those used in tournaments and those hung as decorations—were more durable when painted in oil-based media than when painted in traditional tempera paints.
 Cennino Cennini, in his Book of Art, also mentions and describes the oil technique.
 Most European Renaissance sources, in particular Vasari, falsely credit northern European painters of the 15th century, and Jan van Eyck in particular, with the invention of oil paints.

-However, early Netherlandish paintings with artists like Van Eyck and Robert Campin in the early and mid-15th century were the first to make oil the usual painting medium and explore the use of layers and glazes, followed by the rest of Northern Europe, and then Italy.
+However, early Netherlandish paintings with artists like van Eyck and Robert Campin in the early and mid-15th century were the first to make oil the usual painting medium and explore the use of layers and glazes, followed by the rest of Northern Europe, and then Italy.